Skip to content

 • Running a generic API pre-check for required principal.* values.

-• Calling the plugin before read queries reach the database.
+• Calling the provider before read queries reach the database.

 • Returning policy denial reasons to the tool/model layer.